mcdonn/2019-lsa-dynamic-docs/README.md

 *If you're feeling a bit confused or intimadated by all of this, feel free to take some time to look over [this very gentle introduction to R Markdown](https://rmarkdown.rstudio.com/lesson-1.html) *or* [this other short introduction](https://kbroman.org/knitr_knutshell/pages/Rmarkdown.html)

-## Exercise 1: Introduction to R Markdown
+## Exercise 1: Basics of R Markdown

-## Exercise 2: Besemah stress
+## Exercise 2: Besemah stress paper
 This is a very basic example of a dynamic document.
 First, use the `knit` command to compile the document.
 Then, read through the document and look out for commented sections in between \<!-- and -->.
 For each of these, we list different tasks to complete throughout the document.
 We'll be walking around to help you complete these tasks.

-## Exercise 3: Typology of causatives and applicatives
+## Exercise 3: Typology of causatives and applicatives slide
 This is a very basic example of a slides using `knitr` and R Markdown.
 Again, first use the `knit` command to compile the document.
 Then, read through the document and look out for commented sections in between \<!-- and -->.
 For each of these, we list different tasks to complete throughout the document.
 We'll be walking around to help you complete these tasks.

 ## Exercise 4: Language Attitudes